Past Projects

 Modern/20th Century

-Lowry LS Lowry’s paintings exemplify the aging of relatively modern paintings, are beginning to deteriorate.
+Paintings by LS Lowry LS Lowry’s paintings exemplify the ageing of relatively modern paintings, which are beginning to deteriorate.
 They are often covered in a layer of surface deposit which leaves them looking dirty and they are also beginning to crack or delaminate.

 Contemporary